 UCSB students can take UC Summer Sessions courses on other UC campuses by simply registering online.
 This system wide courtesy is commonly referred to as “open enrollment” or “cross-campus enrollment.”
 UCSB students can sign up for these courses by using their UCSB Net ID to verify they are UC Visiting Students.
 From there, a student can create a new student account for that campus.

 While in high school, students can begin preparing for the Psychological & Brain Sciences and Biopsychology majors by taking AP courses.
 Our department accepts AP scores of 3 or higher in: Psychology, Statistics, and Calculus.
-Please check this LASAR PDF for a list of corresponding AP to UCSB courses.
+Please check the Advanced Placement Chart for a list of corresponding AP to UCSB courses.

 University Registrar policy states that once AP credit is earned, a student is not allowed to take that equivalent course at UCSB.
 AP scores do not have UC GPA value.
 Therefore, courses fulfilled by AP credit are not included in UC GPA calculation.

 Many students use Summer School to their advantage.
 Students can use Summer School sessions in a variety of ways.
 Some use the time for general education and/or elective courses while others take pre, prep, or major classes.
 Planning will help students identify which courses are most helpful for them to take while enrolled in summer school.
-Students may take units at any institution, but for instructions on signing up for UC summer sessions, please download this PDF.
+Students may take units at any institution, but for instructions on signing up for UC summer sessions, please visit the UCSB Summer Sessions website.

 Please note: Transfer students interested in Biopsych BS would benefit by completing their pre-major courses over the summer to qualify for PSY 10A by Fall and PSY 10B by Winter and make the Full Major by the end Winter of their first year at UCSB.